-Growing salsify starts in May whereas the harvest takes place in fall and winter.
+Growing salsify starts in late spring and the harvest is in fall and winter.

 Summary of Salsify facts